John Knock is serving Life for Pot!

 Of course there was marijuana use, but at that time it was not considered a serious substance.
 These were the early days before hard drugs and violence.
 The peace didn’t last, but at the time it was hopeful.
 All of this was a fascination for a sheltered College dropout from the Mid-West and so I decided to stay in the “Bay Area” after completing my Deep Sea Diving and Industrial Diving training.
 This was when I first used marijuana and I found that it helped me concentrate.
 I was able to slow down and think and I could read.
 It may have been a placebo effect or the time of my life when coping and change took place.
 I do know that it seemed to help.
 The prevalent themes of the time were The Summer of Love and Give Peace a Chance.
 I embraced those concepts and remain committed to non-violence as way of life to this day.

 I was arrested in 1996 and charged with conspiracy.
 I stood trial in 2000.
 I was found guilty of three conspiracy charges.
 It was a dry conspiracy developed by a reverse sting operation.
 The courts were allowed to charge “perceived” amounts at the time of my trial.
 I have been incarcerated for 18 years as a result of this conviction.
-I have been separated from my family for 20 years (2 yrs. at large and 18 yrs. in prison).
+I have been separated from my family for 24 years. .
 I have watched our son grow from 3 into a young man of 23, through telephone calls and prison visiting rooms.
 My life partner since 1974 is now my ex-wife and we continue our relationship as close friends.
 I am grateful to and proud of my ex-wife.
 It is difficult to stay married to an inmate serving a life sentence; however she has been a source of support and pride.

 During my incarceration she completed her Ph.D. in Marine Biology and is a tenured Professor at a University.
 She is a prolific publisher and a respected expert in her field.
 She raised our son to have exquisite values and to be a man of character.
 He graduated from an Ivy League school in the Engineering Department in the spring of 2013.
 She was able to do this while experiencing great hardship.